aws-samples/alb-sso-mwaa/README.md

 For integrating with existing Amazon MWAA environments configured using private access mode there are additional steps that need to be configured.
 These include configuring VPC peering and subnet routes between the new ALB VPC and the existing Amazon MWAA VPC.
 Additionally, you will need to configure network connectivity from your user-agent to the private ALB endpoint resolved by your DNS domain.

+### Additional Details:
+Visit the [Step-by-step tutorial](#step-by-step-tutorial) section for details on the CDK stack that this solution uses.

 ## Create a new Amazon MWAA environment

 If you need to use an [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) to provide OIDC based SSO to a *single new* Amazon MWAA environment with uniform [Apache Airflow RBAC](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/security/access-control.html) role access, you only need to complete the steps described below in this section.
 Under this option, all HTTPS traffic between your browser and the MWAA UI console flows through the ALB, and all ALB SSO authenticated users have uniform  access to the newly created Amazon MWAA environment.